MatsM16/inf264.project2/README.md

 The two primary confusions are `D`-`0` and `B`-`8`.
 To understand these errors better, we compiled a list of 5 examples of each label that the model got wrong:
 ![Error examples](./dump/report/examples.mislabelled.png)
-We find some of these errors to be completely understandable, and others to be not so much.
+We find some of these errors to be completely understandable(and would have struggled to identify them ourself), and others to be not so much.

 ### Future improvements
+We could take a deeper look into the different activation functions for MLP and see if they offer any improvements, but that might prove fruitless.

+We could also see if we are able to speed up the training/testing as it at the moment takes quite a while on even a fast computer